 This is a story only a few people in my life ever knew until today.
 It had a limited share on Livejournal many years ago, but was only ever shown to a few.

 This is a story about Art.
 Not about art with a little a, but about the proper noun.
-The big cahoona moona.
+The Biggest of Dills.
 The real McCoy.

-People think art is an abstract concept, but artists know that's completely bullshit.
+People think Art is an abstract concept, with a little "a," but artists know that's completely bullshit.
 Art is real.
 She lives.
 She breathes.
 She devours souls and shits effervescent beauty.
 Her merest gaze can strike one down with ecstatic paroxysms of inspiration.
 And she watches her followers like the capricious gods of old demanding sacrifices and proof of loyalty.
 She's all kinds of ragingly jealous.

 And if she only asks for your first born son, you got off light.

 Art might allow some to casually worship her for fun or enjoyment.
 She may extract no price for this.
 Go ahead and write for fun once or twice a month.
 Go ahead and draw with no ambition.
 Go ahead and join a community theater troupe or your local church's choir.
 She will allow this.
 She can be cool and detached and aloofly benevolent to her dilettantes.

 But from her high priests and priestesses, she will always come eventually, approach with sinuous steps, stretch her glorious wings across the sky and ask, "Just how much do you love me?"